Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Implementation details

-\textbf{Hop Training.} Hop Training at step K is represented by two parts, $Aggregator_K$ and $Encoder_K$.
-The $Aggregator_K$ upsamples feature maps obtained from the previous $Encoder_{K-1}$, and is composed of 6 upsample blocks as described bellow, with respective channels, from bottom up [1280,224,96,64,32,9], corresponding to extracted features from the $Encoder_{k-1}$:
+\textbf{Hopped training.} Hopped training at step K is represented by two connected parts, $Aggregator_K$ and $Encoder_K$.
+The $Aggregator_K$ upsamples feature maps obtained from the previous $Encoder_{K-1}$.
+It is composed of 6 upsampling blocks as described bellow in PyTorch code, but similar implementations are available in other machine learning packages, with respective channels, from bottom up [1280, 224, 96, 64, 32, 9], corresponding to extracted features from the $Encoder_{k-1}$:

 \begin{footnotesize}

 \end{footnotesize}